enderahmetyurt/enderahmetyurt.github.io/_posts/2024-11-26-another-world-is-also-possible.md

 > Developing software is nice, but another world is also possible.

-'m naturally outgoing and enjoy connecting with people.
+I'm naturally outgoing and enjoy connecting with people.
 Spending time together and sharing experiences brings me joy.
 I'm honest about who I am - I enjoy recognition for my work.
 What makes me truly happy is public speaking, organizing groups, taking the lead, and achieving goals with others.
 I discovered these things about myself during my university years.

 This self-discovery in college proved valuable for my career.
 School played a crucial role in my life, particularly in learning English.
 Though I sometimes questioned why I needed these skills, they've become incredibly useful.
 Today, I can talk to people around the world.
 I have friends across the globe for two main reasons: my career in technology and my ability to speak English.